 The Quality Indicators for Learning and Teaching (QILT) is a Federal Government website that helps prospective students easily compare the study experience and employment outcomes from Australian higher education institutions.
 Students can also compare the different study of different institutions, with all results based on thousands of surveys completed by students across Australia.

 Highest Rated University in Australia!

-In the study area Law and Paralegal studies, UOW ranked 1st in Australia.
+In the study area Law and Paralegal studies, UOW ranked the best in NSW/ACT

 In 2015, Excellence in Research for Australia (ERA) rated the discipline of Law and Legal Studies at the University of Wollongong ‘above world standard’.